BlueSky2311/NAMD_config_generator/README.md

 - `--config`, `-c`: Path to the YAML configuration file (default: namd_config.yaml)
 - `--template`, `-t`: Path to the Jinja2 template file (default: namd_template.j2)
 - `--output-dir`, `-o`: Directory to save generated NAMD files (default: current directory)
 - `--stages`, `-s`: Stages to generate.
-Choices: minimization, heating, equilibration, production, all (default: all)
+Choices: minimization, equilibration, production, all (default: all)
 - `--temperatures`, `-T`: List of temperatures to generate files for (overrides the temperature in the config file)
 - `--temp-prefix`, `-p`: Add temperature as prefix to output directories (T{temp})
 - `--no-organize`, `-n`: Disable automatic organization into subfolder based on PSF name